kamloiic/procrastinator-app/README.md

 Create a new TKG cluster using the Supervisor cluster and the vSphere with Tanzu namespace.

-This command will also install [Contour](https://projectcontour.io) in the TKG cluster.

 Edit ```k8s/new-tkg-cluster.yaml``` and set the values for
 - SC_IP